Chart Color Schemes

 Perth demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

 Perth's residents aged 15 and above have a higher educational attainment than broader benchmarks.
-Specifically, 53.9% of Perth residents hold university qualifications compared to 27.9% in Western Australia and 30.1% in Greater Perth.
-The area has a significant educational advantage with bachelor degrees being the most common at 35.8%, followed by postgraduate qualifications (14.7%) and graduate diplomas (3.4%).
-Vocational credentials are also prominent, with 25.9% of residents holding such qualifications, including advanced diplomas (12.0%) and certificates (13.9%).
+53.9% hold university qualifications, compared to 27.9% in Western Australia (WA) and 30.1% in Greater Perth.
+Bachelor degrees are the most common at 35.8%, followed by postgraduate qualifications at 14.7% and graduate diplomas at 3.4%.
+Vocational credentials are also prominent, with 25.9% of residents holding them - advanced diplomas at 12.0% and certificates at 13.9%.

-Educational participation is notably high in Perth, with 33.3% of residents currently enrolled in formal education.
+Educational participation is high, with 33.3% currently enrolled in formal education.
 This includes 15.9% in tertiary education, 3.7% in primary education, and 2.1% pursuing secondary education.

 Frequently Asked Questions - Education